Princess Victor of Hohenlohe-Langenburg: Early life

+Laura Williamina Seymour was a daughter of Admiral Sir George Seymour and his wife Georgiana Berkeley, who was a granddaughter of the 4th Earl of Berkeley and a great-granddaughter of the 2nd Duke of Richmond.

 Marriage and issue

-Nonetheless, her noble ancestors in the United Kingdom did not suffice to permit Laura to contract an equal marriage with a cadet of a German mediatised family of princely rank in 19th century Europe.
-Almost two weeks before her morganatic marriage to Prince Victor of Hohenlohe-Langenburg (a half-nephew of Queen Victoria who had served under her father's military command) on 26 January 1861, she was created Countess von Gleichen by Ernst II, Duke of Saxe-Coburg and Gotha.
+In 19th-century Europe, noble ancestors in the United Kingdom were not enough for Laura Seymour to contract an equal marriage with a member of a German mediatised family of princely rank.
+She agreed to a proposal of a morganatic marriage with Prince Victor of Hohenlohe-Langenburg, a half-nephew of Queen Victoria who had served under her father's military command, and this took place on 26 January 1861.
+But neither she nor any future children were then able to share her husband’s title.
+Some two weeks before the wedding, Ernst II, Duke of Saxe-Coburg and Gotha, the older brother of Prince Albert, created her Countess of Gleichen to overcome this difficulty.
+Unusually, her new husband then took her name, becoming Count (von) Gleichen.

-When the Countess von Gleichen's brother, Francis, inherited his cousin's Marquessate of Hertford in 1870, the Queen granted her the rank and style of the daughter of a marquess by Royal Warrant of Precedence, entitling her to prefix Lady to her name.
+When the Countess Gleichen's brother, Francis, inherited his cousin's Marquessate of Hertford in 1870, by Royal Warrant of Precedence Queen Victoria granted Laura Gleichen the rank and style of the daughter of a marquess, entitling her to the prefix Lady before her name.
 However, she continued to use her comital title until 15 December 1885, when it was gazetted in the Court Circular that the Queen had granted her permission to share, within the British Empire, her husband's princely title.
 Henceforth she was known as HSH Princess Victor of Hohenlohe-Langenburg, although this changed neither her legal rank nor her title in the German Empire.
-In accordance with the original Coburg grant, her children were also Count/Countess von Gleichen and, although granted unique precedence before the daughters and younger sons of English dukes in 1913, they never received authorisation to share their parents' princely style at the Court of St. James's, and were known by their comital title (dropping, however, the von) until George V Anglicised their style in 1917, along with the styles of members of his own family who bore German titles.
-Princess Victor did not live to undergo that demotion in titulature.
+In accordance with the original Coburg grant, her children were also Count or Countess of Gleichen and, although granted unique precedence before the daughters and younger sons of English dukes in 1913, they never received authorisation to share their parents' princely style at the Court of St. James's, and were known by their comital title (dropping, however, the word von) until George V Anglicised their style in 1917, along with the styles of members of his own family who bore German titles.
+Princess Victor did not live to undergo that demotion in title.

 Laura Seymour and Prince Victor had four children, the daughters becoming notable for their artistic endeavors and cultural patronage: